lotivo/sequelize-guard/README.md

 - **userModel**: _(Sequelize Model | null)_, custom used model you want to use, instead of default User Model.
 - **userPk** : _(string | 'id' )_, Primary key for User Model, in case your custom model has primaryKey other than 'id'.
 - **safeAclDeletes** : _(bool | true)_, if set to true, role or permissions can't be deleted as long as they are associated with any other data.
 To remove you must break all other associations (to be tested).
+- **userCache** : _(bool | true)_, roles of user will be cached, this will allow faster permission resolution and less database connections.
 - **userCacheTime** : _(int | 1800)_, time for which roles of user will be cached (in seconds), this number should be inversely proportional to your user traffic.

 ## Assigning Roles and Permissions

 ### AclControl

-- AclControl is API layer over SequelizeAcl's internal logic.
+- AclControl is API layer over SequelizeAcl.
 - API calls are chainable, which means you can call them in whichever order you prefer. [ exception : `commit()` ].

 We are going to use same instance `acl` of SequelizeAcl we created during setup.